 I can still see that day when my whole life turned upside down.
 I was at my friend Barry’s house practicing for the upcoming little league tryouts.
-My Dad thought that my trying out for a baseball team was a complete waste because a couple of years earlier when he tried in vain to teach me how to play catch he finally gave up in disgust.
+My Dad thought that my trying out for a baseball team was a complete waste of my time.
+A couple of years earlier when he tried to play catch with me he finally gave up in disgust because I would just close my eyes and duck.
 However, not only did I make the team, but, I also made the elite “Dream Team” which played our final game of the season at the beautiful Goldeye Stadium where my Dad saw me play for the first time.

 Anyway, enough of all that glory stuff, let’s get back to that warm spring day when I was about to discover that would have my undivided attention for the rest of my life.
 After Barry and I worked up quite a sweat, we decided to head inside for some water.
 Once inside, I couldn’t help but notice the blonde goddess standing next to the record player who was swaying her hips to some very strange music.
 I was completely mesmerized.

 The goddess turned out to be Barry’s seventeen-year-old sister who was listening to one of the first Rock & Roll records ever made.
 The tune was called “Crazy Man Crazy” by Bill Haley and his Comets and as I watched her sway, I had no idea that women who looked like her and the music that she was listening to would soon rock my whole world.

 In those days, radio didn’t play any Rock & Roll so when Patti Page decided to record, “How Much Is That Doggy In The Window,” my friends and I were done.
 We were so f**king ready to rock even though we had no idea what it was.